ahlstromcj/seq66/README.md

 application from source code.
 See the extensive INSTALL file.
 Includes a comprehensive PDF user-manual.

-The current development-in-progress branch is "wip".
+The current development-in-progress branch is now "Meson".
+The old-style build setup is preserved in branch "autoconf."

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run